 For many of us our first thought about processed cheese is artificial and cheap.
 This isn’t completely fair.
 Processed cheeses are made by combining and heating natural cheese.
 While this is an overly simplistic description, the idea is to produce consistent products with specific characteristics.
 Some processed cheeses are designed to be shelf stable, to have a specific melting point, or certain nutritional contents.
 The production process also produces consistent cheeses that ensure customers get the same product each time.

 “Thank you for this concise and informative post.
 I learned something new about one of my favorite foods – Cheese!
 BTW, many (though not all) of these cheeses are available in the U.S. at Trader Joe’s in quantities that are smaller than you might have to purchase at Costco, but still very reasonably priced.
 It’s worth checking out if there is a Trader Joe’s near you. ” —Jonathan

 Types of Cheese

-Now that you know a bit about the different categories of cheeses, let’s walk through some of the most popular types of cheeses in the world!
-Click the links below to jump around the article, or scroll to explore all the varieties!
+Now that you know a bit about the different categories of cheeses, let’s walk through some of the most popular different cheeses in the world!
+Click the links below to jump around the article, or scroll to explore all the cheese options!

 - American Cheese